Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides functions to compute the modularity and modularity-related roles in networks.
 It is a wrapper around the rgraph library (Guimera & Amaral, 2005, ).

-MazamaSpatialUtils — by Jonathan Callahan, a year ago
+MazamaSpatialUtils — by Jonathan Callahan, 2 years ago

 Spatial Data Download and Utility Functions